-Renewable energy projects are being led by Indigenous communities or being developed in close proximity to, or in partnership with Indigenous communities across Canada.
-We believe these projects should be developed with as much participation and support from the local community members as possible.
+Renewable energy projects across Canada are being led by Indigenous communities or being developed in close proximity to, or in partnership with Indigenous communities.
+We believe these projects should be developed with as much participation and support from the local community and individual community members as possible.

 Individual Community Programs